Eriodictyon californicum

-Eriodictyon californicum is a species of plant within the family Boraginaceae.
-It is also known as yerba santa (sacred herb), mountain balm, bear's weed, gum bush, gum plant, and consumptive weed.
-Less common names include Herbe des Montagnes, Herbe à Ourse, Herbe Sacrée, Herbe Sainte, Hierba Santa, Holy Herb, and Tarweed.
+Eriodictyon californicum, common name California yerba santa, is a species of plant in the family Namaceae.
+It is a perennial evergreen shrub native to California and Oregon.

 Description

 Eriodictyon californicum is an evergreen aromatic shrub with woody rhizomes, typically found in clonal stands growing to a height of 3 to 4 ft.
 The dark green, leathery leaves are narrow, oblong to lanceolate, and up to 15 cm in length.
 Foliage and twigs are covered with shiny resin and are often dusted with black fungi, Heterosporium californicum.

 It is similar to its Southern California sibling E. crassofolium.

 The shrub is known to be an occasional source of nutrition for wildlife and livestock.
 Their bitterness makes them unpalatable to most animals, although it does have multiple insect herbivores, including butterflies.
 The inflorescence is a cluster of bell-shaped white to purplish flowers, each between one and two centimeters in length.

 Taxonomy

 When first described, it was placed in genus Wigandia, so its basionym is Wigandia californica.